PaulEmmanuelSotir/DeepCV/README.md

 - ♻Implement more tooling for hyperparameter scheduling: allow multiple schedulers and tools for easier "super-convergence"
 - ♻Improve Hyperparameters/HyperparameterSpace/HyperparameterEmbedding/GeneralizationAcrossScalesPredictor implementations
 - ♻Fully implement HybridConnectivityGatedNet model (+ refactor it to make usage of newest version of [deepcv.meta.base_module.DeepcvModule](./src/deepcv/meta/base_module.py) model base class)
-- ♻Train object detection model + perform its hp search + Human detection model
+- ♻Train image classifier model + perform its hp search + Human/object detection model
 - ♻Train HRNet implementation on CIFAR10/100 and try to reproduce their results
 - ♻Implement OneCycle Policy along with optional learning rate scales varying for each layers or conv blocks + momentum and eventually investigate similar policies for other hyperprarmeters (e.g. dropout_prob, L2, ...) + consider to integrate fastai to deepcv dependencies in order to reuse its OneCycle policy implemetation?
 - ♻Implement architectures templates/patterns for multiscale neural net inputs and outputs + eventually gaussian blur kernels applied to convolutions activations with decreasing blur kernel size during training steps (+ rapid SOTA review from citing papers of these techniques)